Meet Niyi Ojuolape

 Niyi held the position of chief program officer of donor coordination for the National Agency for the Control of AIDS (NACA) in Nigeria, where he coordinated the communications, donor activities and the development of resource mobilization strategies that led to an increase of $150 million in funding for the Agency’s portfolio over a five-year period.
 He has also worked as the special assistant to the Minister of Health in Nigeria – Late Babatunde Osotimehin.
 He played an integral role in the success of the Ministry of Health’s supervision of approximately 4000 staff members and a budget of about $1.2 billion.
 He also worked on several World Bank-funded projects between 2002 and 2005.

-Prior to this role, he served as UNFPA’s Chief of Staff at the Headquarters in New York and before that, as the Special Assistant to the Executive Director, Babatunde Osotimehin.
-He also served as the Deputy Representative of UNFPA in the Democratic Republic of Congo, liaising with political influencers within government, colleagues, and Development Partners for the initiation of the landmark advocacy on Demographic Dividend.
+Mr. Niyi Ojuolape is the UNFPA Representative for Somalia.
+He has previously served as UNFPA Representative for Ghana.
+Prior to this role, he served as UNFPA’s Chief of Staff a.i. at the Headquarters in New York and before that, as the Special Assistant to the Executive Director.
+In that position, Mr. Ojuolape doubled as the Head of Secretariat of the Executive Committee.
+In the course of his rich career in the international development sphere, he also worked in the Democratic Republic of Congo, as the Deputy Representative a.i. of the organization, liaising with political influencers within government, colleagues and Development Partners for the initiation of the landmark advocacy on Demographic Dividend.

 Niyi has outstanding skills in strategic planning, change management, stakeholder analysis and communications and advocacy.
-He is fluent in English, French and Yoruba languages.
+He is fluent in English and Yoruba languages.
+He also gets by with the french language.

 Niyi is happily married and blessed with three lovely children.